Nutrivurv/nutrivurv-be/README.md

 2. `yarn install` to install all required dependencies

 3. Create .env file with environment variables.
+Make sure to set the PRISMA_ENDPOINT to http:localhost:4466.
+This will be where the Docker Containers will be running locally.

 4. Create Docker Containers using `docker-compose -f prisma/docker-compose.yml up -d` (To spin down the Docker containers run command docker-compose stop)

 5. Deploy Prisma to your local Docker image using the command `prisma deploy`

-6. Get the current schema from [Prisma](http://localhost:4466/_admin)
+- Get the current schema from [Prisma Admin Panel](http://localhost:4466/_admin)

 - `yarn dev` to start the local server